aineon/velvet-goldmine/README.md

 ### **Design Process**
 - As a dedicated follower of fashion myself, I wanted to design a site that envoked what I feel when I think about fashion.
 To me fashion is a form of self-expression, creativity and style, not just what is trendy at the moment or the latest look or what celebrities are wearing.
 Clothing can help you feel confident, can boost your self-esteem and even cheer you up when your not feeling great.
 This was what I thought about while designing this site.
+I wanted words like *cool*, *edgy*, *retro*, *stylish*, *creative*, *vibrant* to be what a user thinks of when they visit the site and to associate those words with themselves by extension.
+I used imagery, colour and fonts that I felt captured these feelings and emotions.
 - I wanted the app to be bright, colourful and visually appealling.
 - I wanted the app to be intuitive and easy to navigate
 - I wanted to achieve a clean, uncluttered aesthetic